 Use Chromecast with Amazon’s Kindle Fire

-Though the Chromecast claims to only support apps on iOS or Android devices, you do have the ability to cast using a Kindle Fire.
-Streaming apps like Hulu, Netflix, or Pandora work great when using a Kindle Fire.
+Chromecast claims to only support apps on iOS or Android devices.
+Yet, you can cast using a Kindle Fire.
+And, you can do so without extensive hacks or workarounds.
+We’ve found that streaming apps like Hulu, Netflix, or Pandora work great when using a Kindle Fire.

 Play motion-control games using your smartphone and Chromecast

-Yet another function that isn’t officially supported by Google is the ability to play motion-controlled games using your smartphone and Chromecast.
-The games themselves aren’t groundbreaking, but they do support multiplayer functionality so you can enjoy some retro-style gaming with your friends.
-Google offers one such game called Super Sync Sports, and using the motion functionality for it is easy to do.
+There is yet another function that doesn’t enjoy official Google support: motion control.
+The ability to play motion-controlled games using your smartphone and Chromecast is a significant perk.
+The games themselves aren’t groundbreaking by any means.
+But they do support multiplayer functionality so you can enjoy some retro-style gaming with your friends.
+Google also offers one such game called Super Sync Sports.
+Setting up the motion functionality for it is easy to navigate.

-First, cast the page from your computer to your TV via the Chromecast and follow the game’s on-screen instructions.
-Before you know it, you’ll be waving, flicking, and swinging your smartphone around in hopes of beating your friends in a virtual race.
-We recommend keeping a firm grip on your phone, or else you could find yourself the star of a motion controller accident montage.
+First, cast the page from your computer to your TV via the Chromecast.
+Then, follow the game’s on-screen instructions.
+Before you know it, you’ll be waving, flicking, and swinging your smartphone around to beat your friends in a virtual race.

 - How to mirror your smartphone or tablet on your TV